Ivanppf/CompassUOL-SP-Challenge-02-Squad-5-Coldlity/README.md

 # 🧭 Challenge 02 - PB Compass UOL

-O objetivo deste desafio é desenvolver uma espécie de ecommerce, trabalhando em equipe, usando os conhecimentos que obtivemos até a Week VII do Programa de Bolsas (Spring / Spring Boot, Testes unitários, SQL etc)
+The objective of this challenge is to develop a kind of ecommerce, working as a team, using the knowledge we obtained until Week VII of the Scholarship Program (Spring / Spring Boot, Unit Tests, SQL etc).